takasqr/eslint-plugin-regular-expression/README.md

 ## Usage

-Once installed, you can use the plugin in your ESLint configuration.
-Here’s an example configuration using the plugin:
+After installing, add the plugin to your ESLint config.
+Example:

-__eslint.config.js__
+**eslint.config.js**

 ```js
 import patternRules from 'eslint-plugin-regular-expression';